David McGee's Webpage

 The Terrestrial Worlds

-About 80% the mass of Earth, Venus is a wet and temperate world.
-Usually, her surface is obscured by clouds.
-It rains three days of five on the planet of love!
+Phosphorus is a wet and temperate world, orbiting sixty degrees behind Tellus.
+Usually, her surface is obscured by clouds -- it rains three days of five on the planet of love!

-She is more oceanic than Tellus; while she has thick granitic plates, they are mostly covered with shallow seas rather than continents.
-Her only landmasses would be great mountain ranges on the Earth, and these are few and far between.
-However, most Venusians do not live on land!
+She is more oceanic than Tellus; while Phosphorus has thick granitic plates, they are covered with shallow seas.
+Her thinner basaltic plates are aquatic abysses, home to the same sorts of animals that dwell in deep trenches on Earth.
+Her only landmasses would be great mountain ranges on a drier world, and these are few and far between.
+However, most Phosphori do not live on land!
 There are great floating islands--masses of plants miles wide--as well as huge marine forests, jutting out of the water like mangrove trees.

-As a result, the Venusians have little metallurgy.
+As a result, the Phosphori have little metallurgy.
 However, this doesn't mean they don't have technology.
 They have bred hundreds of plant species for their own purposes--woods as strong as steel, predatory plants to act as sentries, even floating plants to serve as airships.
-This has been made easier because the Venusians have long lifespans.
+This has been made easier because the Phosphori have long lifespans.

 § 2 Tellus